steven-moon/personal-portfolio-mvp-catalyst-backend/documents/db/DATABASE.md

 1. Update the `DATABASE.md` file to include your new model in the list of migrations.
 2. Update any other relevant documentation to reflect the new functionality.
+3. Update the README.md to include the new API endpoints.

 ### Step 7: Test Your Implementation